 Harvard's 2017-18 Gender and Sexuality Seminar Series - Sex/Gender: Theory into Practice - engages feminist theorists, science studies scholars, and practicing scientists in conversation about the constructs of “sex” and “gender” in biological and health science research, highlighting the work of researchers who devise innovative ways to analyze gender in intersectional biomedical research.

 Louise Pilote is Professor of Medicine and James McGill chair at McGill University, Montreal, Canada.
 She is internationally recognized for her work on sex and gender differences in cardiovascular diseases.
-She has shown that gender, independently of patient sex, is an important determinants of the acquisition of cardiac risk factors and of the health consequences of a heart attack.
+She has shown that gender, independently of patient sex, is an important determinant of the acquisition of cardiac risk factors and of the health consequences of a heart attack.

 Part of the Sex/Gender: Theory into Practice Seminar Series.
 Future series events: